Leica M10 versus Canon M100

 |Leica M8 (⇒ lft | rgt)||APS-H||10.4||3936||2630||no||21.1||11.3||663||59|

 Many modern cameras are not only capable of taking still images, but can also record movies.
-The EOS M100 indeed provides for movie recording, while the M10 Typ 3656 does not.
-The highest resolution format that the EOS M100 can use is 1080/60p.
+The M100 indeed provides for movie recording, while the M10 does not.
+The highest resolution format that the M100 can use is 1080/60p.

-Apart from body and sensor, cameras can and do differ across a variety of features.
-For example, the M10 Typ 3656 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
-In contrast, the EOS M100 relies on live view and the rear LCD for framing.
-The adjacent table lists some of the other core features of the Leica M10 and Canon M100 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+Apart from body and sensor, cameras can and do differ across a range of features.
+For example, the M10 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
+In contrast, the M100 relies on live view and the rear LCD for framing.
+The following table reports on some other key feature differences and similarities of the Leica M10, the Canon M100, and comparable cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Leica M10 (⇒ rgt)||optical||no||3.0||1037||fixed||no||4000||5.0||no||no|